Space sustainability: End of life protocol

 The current end of life protocol is that at the end of mission, spacecraft are either added to the graveyard orbit or at a low enough altitude that drag will allow the spacecraft to burn up upon reentry and fall back to Earth.
 Approximately twenty satellites are put into the graveyard orbit each year.
 There is no current process to return satellites to Earth after entering the graveyard orbit.
-The process of a spacecraft returning to Earth via drag can take between ten to one hundred years.
+The process of a spacecraft returning to Earth via drag can take between ten and one hundred years.
 This protocol is critical to reduce overcrowding in near-Earth orbits.

 Mega constellation and space debris

 The impact of constellations on the space environment has also been studied, such as the probability of collisions of mega constellations in the presence of large amounts of space debris.
 Although studies have shown that the predictors of mega constellations are highly variable, specific information related to mega constellations is not transparent.

 But any catastrophic collision, as in the case of Kessler syndrome, has consequences for people and the environment.
 Putting this thinking into mega constellations, mega constellations existence may have potential benefits, but it will not bring adequate help to the governance of space debris.
 At the same time, the space debris situation cannot be underestimated or ignored because of the existence of mega constellations.